plast-lab/doop/docs/doop-101.md

 \---- end of Ancestor facts ----/
 ```

+Here `Person` is an entity predicate and `Name` is a refmode predicate.
+In
+`Name(x:n)`, `x` is bound to the internal ID the engine gave to the new entity,
+and `n` is the primitive value mapped to this new entity.
+In the print output,
-Here, `[1]john` means that the string "john" is used to create a Person with ID 1.
+`[1]john` means that the string "john" is used to create a Person entity with
+ID 1.

 ### Constructor predicates